Alan Rickman Nearly Turned Down His Career-Defining 'Die Hard' Role

 The English star cemented his name as one of the greatest movie villains in history with his award-winning portrayal of jet black-haired potions professor, Severus Snape, in the Harry Potter series.
 However, it was his part in Die Hard that got the ball rolling.

-Rickman bowled audiences over with his acting work as German criminal mastermind, Hans Gruber, in the 1988 action classic, which turns 30 years old following its US release on 20th July.
+Rickman bowled audiences over with his acting work as German criminal mastermind, Hans Gruber, in the 1988 action classic.
 But incredibly, he almost didn't take the role.

 Rickman had only been in LA for two days when he received the movie's script and as he recalled during a speech at a BAFTA celebration of his work, he wasn't exactly blown away at first.